reallyreadit/blog/_posts/2020-06-05-fundraising-1.markdown

 </p>

 <p>
 For that reason, we’re looking for angel investors who are willing to play the long game.
-We’re on a quest to change social media, so of course we need to get huge — and hugely profitable.
-We need to shift huge chunks of attention-share from Twitter, Facebook, Reddit, etc. And in doing so, we’re going to completely rewrite the social media playbook.
+We’re on a quest to change social media, so of course we need to get huge, and hugely profitable, to shift as much attention-share from Twitter, Facebook, Reddit, etc., as possible.
+That's what it's going to take for us to achieve our mission.
 </p>

 <p>